hello-robot/stretch_ros/README.md

 ## Known Issues

- - There no support for the Respeaker Microphone Array in Noetic yet.
+ - There is no support for the Respeaker Microphone Array in Noetic yet.
+ - There is no support for the Dexterous Wrist yet.

 ---